 With doctors and conventional medicines unable to help long-term, Joe turns to the only option left, the body’s ability to heal itself.
 He trades in the junk food and hits the road with juicer and generator in tow, vowing only to drink fresh fruit and vegetable juice for the next 60 days.
 Across 3,000 miles Joe has one goal in mind: To get off his pills and achieve a balanced lifestyle.

 While talking to more than 500 Americans about food, health, and longevity, it’s at a truck stop in Arizona where Joe meets a truck driver who suffers from the same rare condition.
-Phil Staples is morbidly obese weighing in at 429 lbs; a cheeseburger away from a heart-attack.
-As Joe is recovering his health, Phil begins his own epic journey to get well.
+Phil Staples is morbidly obese weighing in at 429 lbs; a cheeseburger away from a heart attack.
+As Joe is recovering from his health, Phil begins his own epic journey to get well.

 Part road trip, part self-help manifesto, Fat, Sick and Nearly Dead defies the traditional documentary format to present an unconventional and uplifting story of two men from different worlds who each realize that the only person who can save them is themselves.

 Fat, Sick, and Nearly Dead was produced by Reboot Media and directed by Joe Cross and Kurt Engfehr.
 Find out more about the film at fatsickandnearlydead.com.

 Sorry, there are no reviews for Fat, Sick, and Nearly Dead right now.
 Did you publish a review?
 Contact me.

 Leaving a review not only helps others choose which films are right for them but also adds to the larger conversation about vegan living.
 If you haven't watched this film, visit the portfolio, find one you have, and let's get talking.